TALP-UPC/saga/README.md

 - The latinoamerica dialectal variants defined in the SALA (SpeechDat Across Latin-America) project.

-Once installed, the `saga-*` scripts in the `bin` directory cover allow to use SAGA in all the supported dialectal variants.
+The `saga -L` argument controls the supported dialectal variants.

 Modifying SAGA